Your free business.com+ membership unlocks exclusive tech deals and advisor support

 Open row

 RFID, or radio frequency identification, has come a long way since the early 2000s.
 At that time, Walmart was the first big retailer to experiment with the new tracking technology, which cost an astounding $1.50 per tag.
-RFID was a sparkling new concept used primarily for inventory accuracy.
+RFID was a sparkling new concept used primarily to improve inventory accuracy.

 What is RFID for retail?

 RFID for retail is a technology that uses radio waves to automatically identify and track products.
-It enhances inventory management, reduces theft, and improves the shopping experience.
+It enhances inventory management, reduces theft and improves the shopping experience.
+By creating a wireless link between a tag and a reader, retailers can capture data without requiring direct line-of-sight scanning.

-Instead of using a printed barcode, RFID utilizes a tiny computer chip called a tag that stores vast amounts of information, including the item number, inventory entry date, size, location, color, type, origin and price.
+Instead of using a printed barcode, RFID relies on a tiny computer chip called a tag that stores detailed product information, including the item number, inventory entry date, size, location, color, type, origin and price.

-When items with an RFID tag pass through an RFID reader, the reader records and stores this information.
-Whereas barcodes must be scanned one by one, an RFID reader can scan hundreds or thousands of tags on a pallet in seconds.
+When items with an RFID tag pass through an RFID reader, the reader records and stores this data.
+Unlike barcodes, which must be scanned individually, RFID readers can capture data from hundreds or even thousands of tags on a pallet in seconds.

 RFID vs. barcodes vs. NFC

-Today’s brick-and-mortar and e-commerce retailers leverage technologies such as RFID, barcodes and near-field communication (NFC) to improve inventory management, organize operations and ultimately create a better shopping experience.
-Each technology has different ideal uses.
+Today’s brick-and-mortar and e-commerce retailers leverage technologies such as RFID, barcodes and near-field communication (NFC) to improve inventory management, streamline operations and ultimately create a better shopping experience.
+Each technology serves a different purpose and has its own ideal use cases.

-• RFID: RFID tags store vast amounts of information, including product details, manufacturing data and tracking numbers.
-Unlike barcodes, RFID tags do not require line-of-sight scanning; they can be scanned quickly and in bulk.
+• RFID: RFID tags store large amounts of data, including product details, manufacturing information and tracking numbers.
+Unlike barcodes, RFID tags do not require line-of-sight scanning and can be read quickly and in bulk.

-• NFC: NFC technology, derived from RFID, enables two-way communication between devices.
-(In contrast, RFID is a one-way technology.)
-While NFC is slower and limited to scanning one tag at a time, it excels in applications requiring secure, close-range data exchange, such as NFC mobile payments.
+• NFC: NFC technology, which is derived from RFID, enables two-way communication between devices.
+In contrast, RFID is typically a one-way technology.
+While NFC is slower and generally limited to scanning one tag at a time, it excels in applications that require secure, close-range data exchange, such as NFC mobile payments.

 How do retailers use RFID?

-• RFID and spoilage: Retailers can tag perishable products with temperature-sensitive RFID tags to reduce spoilage and foodborne illnesses.
+• RFID and spoilage reduction: Retailers can use temperature-sensitive RFID tags to monitor perishable goods, helping reduce spoilage, improve food safety and limit foodborne illnesses.

 Did You Know?Did you know

-Beyond retail, RFID powers employee monitoring tools and time clock technology such as key cards.
-This technology can also be used in document digitizing systems.
+Beyond retail, RFID also powers employee monitoring systems and time clock technology, such as key cards, and is used in document digitization and asset-tracking systems.

 The pros and cons of RFID for retail

-As with any new technology, you need to know how you’ll use it before you adopt it.
-“RFID is meaningless if it’s not used as an enabler,” said Holden Bale, a former principal for Thoughtworks, a global consultancy focused on using technology to drive business innovation in retail.
-“If a company buys it without use cases for it, then there’s no ROI [return on investment].”
+As with any new technology, you need to understand how you’ll use it before you adopt it.
+“RFID is meaningless if it’s not used as an enabler,” said Holden Bale, a former principal at Thoughtworks, a global consultancy focused on using technology to drive business innovation in retail.
+“If a company buys it without clear use cases, then there’s no ROI [return on investment].”

-To ensure an optimal ROI, consider the following pros and cons before you invest in RFID for your retail business.
+To ensure a strong return, consider the following pros and cons before investing in RFID for your retail business.

 Pros